Your Website Is Costing You Customers: 7 Silent Conversion Killers

 Each additional field reduces your conversion rate by an average of 11%.

-People are busy.
-They're skeptical.
-They're comparing you to three other businesses.
-Every field you add is another reason to say "eh, maybe later" and close the tab.
+People are busy, skeptical, and comparing you to three other businesses.
+Every field you add is another reason to say "maybe later" and close the tab.

 Minimum viable form:

-"But I need their budget!" you say.
-Here's the thing: get them to contact you first.
+"But I need their budget!"
+Get them to contact you first.
 You can qualify them in the conversation.
 An unsubmitted form with 12 fields gives you zero information.
 A submitted form with 2 fields gives you a lead.

 Conversion Killer #6: Navigation Is a Labyrinth